Rafael0721/Fillet-corners-in-Adobe-Illustrator/README.md

 # Fillet-corners-in-Adobe-Illustrator
-making different type of fillet with JavaScript in Adobe Illustrator
+Making different type of fillet with JavaScript in Adobe Illustrator

 The JSX file contains different types of fillet, including normal-type, dog-bone, type-A, type-B, type-H, type-I.<br />
 dog-bone is the basic form of all type.